-A study of macroeconomics including Gross National Product (GNP), price indices, circular flow analysis, fiscal and monetary policy, along with Keynesian and supply-side economic theory.
+A study of macroeconomics including Gross Domestic Product (GDP), fiscal and monetary policy, along with Keynesian and Classical economic theory.
+Other topics include unemployment, inflation, and the Business Cycle.

 BECO 2312 - Principles of Microeconomics (3)

 A study of basic microeconomic concepts, business organization, supply and demand theory, marginal analysis, and current economic problems.